Enoch Albert Bryan: Career

 Bryan was Superintendent of Public Schools in Grayville, Illinois, for three years before becoming professor of Latin and Greek at Vincennes in 1882, and taking the presidency in 1883.
 Founded in 1801, the university in Vincennes, Indiana, had twelve faculty members in 1891.
 Among them was William Jasper Spillman, a botany and physics instructor.
 Bryan later invited him to join the faculty at his next institution, known in its early years as the Washington Agricultural College and School of Science.

 Bryan arrived at Washington's fledgling land-grant institution in 1893, three years after its founding by the Washington Legislature and one year after it opened its doors in Pullman, a town in the fertile agricultural region of Eastern Washington called the Palouse.
 By 1894, he had built up a faculty of fourteen in fields at diverse as English, botany, chemistry, physics, zoology, agriculture, horticulture, and civil and mechanical engineering.
 Bryan himself was professor of history and political science as well as president and director of the Experiment Station.

 He set a clear academic direction for the young institution, combining liberal education and practical education, one that continues to this day.
 In 1905, he gained legislative approval to change the name to Washington State College to match its breadth of studies.
-In 1915, he served as president of the Association of Land Grant Colleges and Universities, capping his WSC presidency that concluded December 31, 1915.
+In 1915, he served as president of the Association of Land Grant Colleges and Universities, capping his Washington State College presidency that concluded December 31, 1915.

 Assessing Bryan's influence, WSU history professor George A. Frykman wrote in a WSU centennial history volume: "When Bryan presided over his final Commencement in June 1915, the impressive numbers of teachers and graduates strongly suggest that the State College of Washington had a bright future."

 Bryan's service to Washington State University was recognized on May 12, 1916, when the Board of Regents dedicated the new library and assembly hall as Bryan Hall in honor of Dr. E.A.
 Bryan, president emeritus.
 Today the building with its prominent clock tower is the best known symbol of the WSU main campus.

 His service was recognized again on December 31, 1970, when the United States Congress approved the designation of the lake behind Little Goose Dam on the Snake River as "Lake Bryan" in honor of the late Doctor Enoch A. Bryan.

 After leaving the presidency, he became the Commissioner of Education for the State of Idaho, serving from 1917 to 1923.
 He then returned to Washington State, serving as a professor of economic history until 1939, when he became a professor emeritus.
 Bryan was the author of three books: The Mark in Europe and America (1893), The History of the State College of Washington (1928), and Orient Meets Occident or The Advent of the Railways into the Pacific Northwest (1936).